JiyanBlack/Machine_Learning_Coursera_Note/Week9.md

     2. Given a new example, compute: p(x)
     3. compare p(x) to threshold
 * Normal Gaussian model is a special case of multivariate Gaussian model.
+## When to use which model?
+* Original model:
+    * If x1 and x2 have some kind of relationship, create a new feature x1/x2.
+    * Computationally cheaper, so scales better to large n
+    * Works fine even training set is small
+* Multivariate Gaussian:
+    * Automatically captures the correlations.
+    * Computaionally expensive for invert matrix
+    * must have m>n, otherwise sigma is non-invertible